oahmadgit/hdb-resale-sg/infra/README.md

 ## Known limitations

-Mirrors TDD §11: single-region, no autoscaling policy (desired count is static), no custom domain/Route 53 (CloudFront's default `*.cloudfront.net` domain is used), and the default VPC's public subnets are used directly rather than provisioning a private-subnet + NAT topology.
+Mirrors TDD: single-region, no autoscaling policy (desired count is static), no custom domain/Route 53 (CloudFront's default `*.cloudfront.net` domain is used), and the default VPC's public subnets are used directly rather than provisioning a private-subnet + NAT topology.